Glossary

 Lightweight Directory Access Protocol (LDAP)

-LDAP (Lightweight Directory Access Protocol) is a software protocol for enabling anyone to locate data about organizations, individuals, and other resources such as files and devices in a network -- whether on the public internet or a corporate intranet.
+LDAP (Lightweight Directory Access Protocol) is a software protocol for enables anyone to locate data about organizations, individuals, and other resources such as files and devices in a network -- whether on the public internet or a corporate intranet.
 LDAP is a “lightweight” version of Directory Access Protocol (DAP), which is part of X.500, a standard for directory services in a network.
 LDAP is considered lightweight because it uses a smaller amount of code than other protocols.
 A directory tells the user where in the network something is located.
 On TCP/IP networks -- including the internet -- the domain name system (DNS) is the directory system used to relate the domain name to a specific network address, which is a unique location on the network.
 However, the user may not know the domain name.
 LDAP allows a user to search for an individual without knowing where they’re located, although additional information will help with the search.

 Machine Identity